-Vitamins are a diverse group of organic compounds, required in small amounts in the diet.
-They have distinct biochemical roles, often as coenzymes, and are either not synthesized or synthesized only in limited amounts by human cells.
-Vitamins are classified according to their solubility, either fat-soluble or water-soluble.
+Vitamins are a diverse group of organic compounds, classified according to their solubility, either fat-soluble or water-soluble, that are either not synthesized or synthesized only in limited amounts by human cells.
+They are required in small amounts in the diet and have distinct biochemical roles, often as coenzymes.
 The physiological processes dependent on vitamin-requiring reactions include many aspects of intermediary metabolism, vision, bone formation, and blood coagulation, and vitamin deficiencies are associated with a correspondingly diverse and severe group of diseases.
-The metabolism of water-soluble vitamins and of vitamin D are annotated in Reactome.
+Metabolic pathways for water-soluble B group and C vitamins, and for fat-soluble vitamins A, D and K are annotated in Reactome, covering processes that convert dietary forms of these molecules into active forms, and that regenerate active forms of vitamin cofactors consumed in other metabolic processes.

 |GO Biological Process||vitamin metabolic process (0006766)|